EvictionLab/eviction-lab-website/content/updates/blog/eviction-diversion-draft/index.md

-Late in 2020, an [early analysis showed that 86% of cases](https://whyy.org/articles/its-a-conversation-phillys-alternative-to-landlord-tenant-court-is-preventing-eviction/) in Philadelphia have either reached an agreement or started a mediation process, according to a local NPR station in the city .
+Late in 2020, an [early analysis showed that 86% of cases](https://whyy.org/articles/its-a-conversation-phillys-alternative-to-landlord-tenant-court-is-preventing-eviction/) in Philadelphia have either reached an agreement or started a mediation process, according to a local NPR station in the city.